As of this month, I’ve been chronicling my life here for six years. Unbelieveable.

 Walking that fine line is something anyone who writes for public consumption faces.

 As I’ve become less anonymous, finding that balance has become even harder.
 I want to be as honest as possible, but within reason.
 Although I don’t share my blog with many people IRL, my rough benchmark is ‘would I mind if my family/closest friends read this?’ and that helps guide me.
+We help businesses like yours, dominate their industries online by implementing “ahead of the curve” video marketing strategies with an aim to double sales.
+We put together 30-60 second videos throughout each month and place them on your sites to increase sales and conversions.
+You can go here for more information about Video Marketing In Central Florida.

 I will happily talk to anyone, online or offline, stranger or friend, about how I spend and save.
 I probably wouldn’t share my income or net worth.
 I might not want to disclose the details if I was going through a rough time personally but I might allude to them or talk about how I’m coping (or not).
 Struggles with relationships and career/work, I find, are the toughest to navigate.